Skip to main content

 Outdoor Movie Nights in Utah Valley: Where to Watch Under the Stars (2026)

 A guide to summer outdoor movies across Provo, Orem, Lehi, and Springville — the free city-park screenings, the SCERA Shell, Thanksgiving Point, and University Place.
-Where to go, what it costs, and what to bring.
+Where to go, what each one is really charging for, and how the season's shifting dusk changes the plan.

-A quick note on timing: the season runs roughly June through August, so by mid-July a chunk of it is already behind us — but there's still plenty of summer left, with screenings scheduled well into August and, at a few venues, into September.
-Specific titles and dates shift year to year and are sometimes announced late, so treat the details below as a guide to where to go and confirm the current lineup with each venue before you head out.
+Specific titles and dates shift year to year and are often announced late, so treat this as a guide to where to go and confirm the current lineup with each venue.

 Provo City: Rock Canyon Park (Free)

-Provo's own free movie series is one of the best deals in the valley.
-Screenings happen on select nights through the summer at Rock Canyon Park, on the east bench with the mountains rising right behind the screen.
-Pre-movie activities and entertainment start around 8 p.m., and the film rolls at dusk.
-Bring blankets and lawn chairs, pack your own snacks, and get there early to stake out a good patch of grass.
+Provo's free series runs on select nights at Rock Canyon Park, on the east bench with the mountains rising directly behind the screen.
+Pre-movie activities and entertainment start around 8 p.m. and the film rolls at dusk.
+Bring blankets and lawn chairs, pack your own snacks, and arrive early for a good patch of grass.

 Advertisement